[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 Ah, here at last, I stretch a hand to a metal flank.
 It's my good old hovering skimmer.
 Scraping up dregs of energy, I lurch on board.
 Though my eyes swim I do my best to check that the vehicle is aimed approximately right - if I hit anywhere in Syoom I'll be happy - and I collapse against the starting lever.
 The motion begins, promising escape.

-However, even as my mind darkens and my faculties dissolve, my Terran ego hears the rattle of defeat and the rush up from below, telling me that when I awake, if I awake, it will be as my Uranian self.
+However, even as my mind darkens and my faculties dissolve, my Terran ego hears the rattle of defeat.
+A rush up from below, tells me that when I awake, if I awake, it will be as my Uranian self.
 And so be it; for I no longer wish to resist.
-Good-bye Terran control, my Earth self's price is too high...
+Good-bye Terran control.
+The price of my Earth self is too high.

 *